graphite-project/graphite-web/docs/tags.rst

       "rack"
     ]

-To get an auto-complete list of values for a specified tag (results are limited to 100):
+To get an auto-complete list of values for a specified tag:

 .. code-block:: none